BukirevaLiudmila/Homework/markupLanguage/README.md

 # markupLanguage

-**markupLanguage** is a homework, which is necessary to create your own markup language using XML, DTD and XML Schema.
+**markupLanguage** is a homework, in which necessary to create your own markup language using XML, DTD and XML Schema.

 | File name         | Description                                  |
 | ------------------|----------------------------------------------|